 You can pick up leaflets from Tourist Information Office, or from many hotels and other establishments.

-Accessible Tree Trail
+The Byes Tree Trail

 This trail, which is accessible to wheelchairs, mobility scooters and parents with young children in buggies, begins at the Museum, goes through the churchyard and Blackmore Gardens before looping round Heydon’s Lane and Coburg Road back to the Three- Cornered Plot.
 The trail leaflet has information about many of the trees plus smartphone links to more information on the internet.
 The Trail leaflet is available free of charge from the Tourist Information Centre or view it online.